Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactories/help/Suspend-AzDataFactoryPipeline.md

 ### ByFactoryName (Default)
 ```
-Suspend-AzureRmDataFactoryPipeline [-Name] <String> [-DataFactoryName] <String> [-ResourceGroupName] <String>
+Suspend-AzDataFactoryPipeline [-Name] <String> [-DataFactoryName] <String> [-ResourceGroupName] <String>
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ### ByFactoryObject
 ```
-Suspend-AzureRmDataFactoryPipeline [-Name] <String> [-DataFactory] <PSDataFactory>
+Suspend-AzDataFactoryPipeline [-Name] <String> [-DataFactory] <PSDataFactory>
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Suspend-AzureRmDataFactoryPipeline** cmdlet suspends a pipeline in Azure Data Factory.
+The **Suspend-AzDataFactoryPipeline** cmdlet suspends a pipeline in Azure Data Factory.
-You can resume the pipeline by using the Resume-AzureRmDataFactoryPipeline cmdlet.
+You can resume the pipeline by using the Resume-AzDataFactoryPipeline cmdlet.

 ## EXAMPLES

 ### Example 1: Suspend a pipeline
 ```
-PS C:\>Suspend-AzureRmDataFactoryPipeline -ResourceGroupName "ADF" -Name "DPWikiSample" -DataFactoryName "WikiADF"
+PS C:\>Suspend-AzDataFactoryPipeline -ResourceGroupName "ADF" -Name "DPWikiSample" -DataFactoryName "WikiADF"
 Confirm
 Are you sure you want to suspend pipeline 'DPWikisample' in data factory 'WikiADF'?
 [Y] Yes  [N] No  [S] Suspend  [?]
 Help (default is "Y"): Y